 St. Vincent’s Special Needs Services Family Center, 95 Merritt Blvd., Trumbull

 Family Support staff members combine their personal and professional experience to assist families with specific questions and concerns by offering community resource information and advocacy support, as well as the empathetic ear of someone who has been there.
 Parent coffee meetings once a month where the center will bring in a community speaker to talk about programs that help parents who have children with special needs; call for dates.

 182 Wolfpit Ave., Norwalk

-This nonprofit serves individuals of all ages with intellectual and developmental disabilities (I/DD), and provides services to their families, and creates opportunities for individuals to lead full lives with independence, freedom of choice, and personal growth.
+This nonprofit serves individuals of all ages with intellectual and developmental disabilities (I/DD), and provides services to their families.
+STAR creates opportunities for individuals to live full lives with independence, freedom of choice, and personal growth.